-- Intel cofounder Gordon Moore predicted in 1965 that the number of transistors in a CPU (and therefore the CPU speed) would double every 2 years. - Following figure shows "Moore's law" over the 48 quarters in the data. - Quality is measured using processor speed. - Quarterly % change in CPU speed is 10.2% for Intel and 11% for AMD.
+- Intel cofounder Gordon Moore predicted in 1965 that the number of transistors in a CPU (and therefore the CPU speed) would double every 2 years. - Figure in next slide shows "Moore's law" over the 48 quarters in the data. - Quality is measured using processor speed. - Quarterly % change in CPU speed is 10.2% for Intel and 11% for AMD.